heavyai/heavydb/README.md

 ## Ubuntu

 Most build dependencies required by OmniSciDB are available via APT.
-Certain dependencies such as Thrift, Blosc, and Folly must be built as they either do not exist in the default repositories or have outdated versions.
+Certain dependencies such as Thrift, and Folly must be built as they either do not exist in the default repositories or have outdated versions.
 A prebuilt package containing all these dependencies is provided for Ubuntu 18.04 (x86_64).
 The dependencies will be installed to `/usr/local/mapd-deps/` by default; see the Environment Variables section below for how to add these dependencies to your environment.

 ### Ubuntu 16.04